Oce4nM4n/Oce4nM4n/README.md

 ## Hi there 👋

+I go by Oce4nM4n on most of the internet!
+Currently just working on any projects i find fun, some of which may be public under my profile.

 <!--
 **Oce4nM4n/Oce4nM4n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.